Updated 27 May 2020

 Enforcement actions can complicate things and increase your debt because of interest and legal costs.
 It is always best to take active steps to liaise with your creditor to agree on repayment plans that you can afford.

-If your creditor has already commenced bankruptcy proceedings against you, you can find out what this process means by looking at our bankruptcy resources, which are available by clicking here.
+If your creditor has already commenced bankruptcy proceedings against you, you can find out what this process means by looking at our bankruptcy resources.

 Temporary supports are available to help people affected by COVID 19, including: